Holzschneider/Graphics3D/readme.md

 ==========
 *a lightweight extension to java.awt.Graphics2D featuring opengl style 3D transformations and primitives*

-Requires JDK 1.6, and soon-to-be-gone javax.vecmath dependency.
+Requires JDK 1.6, and comes with soon-to-be-gone javax.vecmath dependency.

 In Short